 If you’re anything like me, you have the après ski look down: hello comfy sweats for the lodge and cute winter going out looks for the bars.
 But I haven’t skii’d in forever and am not entirely sure what to wear.
 One thing I do remember is, I do NOT want to be cold out there.

 Since I am currently on the hunt for what to get, I thought I would share this search with you.
 This post is focusing mostly on the outfit that you wear on the slopes.
 I already had all my cold weather accessories then I rented skiis and a helmet.

-Base layers is what you wear under your pants and jacket.
+Base layers are what you wear under your pants and jacket.
 They are very similar to leggings, but I was told not to wear leggings.
 Also – you can apparently get too hot under all the layers and can sweat.
 You need to find something that can absorb the sweat, while keeping you at the perfect temperature.
 Merino wool is the best fabric for this.
 Thoroughly confused yet?

 I picked the Helly Hansen LIFA Merino Wool base layer top and bottoms in Graphite BL (size: small).
 These base layers kept me SO warm and they were so comfy.
 I also was looking for something that had a turtleneck for skiing and I loved that I could unzip it for après ski activities.